cmarper/HGCal/README.md

 Decay mode multiclassifier training/performance

 Instructions:
-1. Select and dump the input variables for the BDT into a txt file with dump_BDT_vbles.C.
+1. Select and dump the input variables for the BDT into a csv file with dump_BDT_vbles.C.
 2. Run training and performance evaluation with HGCal_BDT/multiclass_DM/training.py